evinism/lambda-explorer/src/game/problems/readme.md

 Let's say we quite reasonably want to represent a function which takes multiple arguments.

-With lambda abstractions, we can only represent functions that take single arguments, but we can sort of get around the restriction by making it so that a function returns another function that
+With lambda abstractions, we can only represent functions that take single arguments, but we can sort of get around the restriction by making it so that a function returns another function, which subsequently gives you the answer.

 In practice, this looks like `La.Lb.([some expression])`.

+probably not:
-The reason function application is right associative is that it makes this structure very convenient-- if you have a function `S` that takes three arguments `a`, `b` and `c`, you can write `Sabc` rather than `((Sa)b)c`
+The reason function application is right associative is that it makes this structure very convenient-- if you have a function `M` that takes three arguments `a`, `b` and `c`, you can write `Mabc` rather than `((Sa)b)c`

 ### Syntactic sugar
+Getting the hang of it!

 Representing functions with multiple arguments like this is so convenient, we're going to introduce a special syntax.
 We'll write `Lab.([some expression])` as shorthand for `La.Lb.([some expression])`.
 Try writing a function using that syntax!

+### Defining Variables

+In the lambda calculus, there's no notion formal notion of defining variables, but you'll see lots of mathematicians define variables for convenience anyways.

+In this repl, we've added a basic syntax around defining variables.

+Try assigning I to your identity function by typing `I := La.a`

 ## Computation